 — to handle refunds

-You don’t need to manage any webhooks — PiMMs handles everything behind the scenes.
+You don’t need to manage any webhooks — Pimms handles everything behind the scenes.

 Currency handling (soon)